blacksmoke26/json2ts/README.md

 - 🚀 Fast and lightweight CLI for quick conversions
 - 📝 Support for both file and direct text input
 - 🔢 Intelligent type inference for numbers, strings, booleans, and null values
+- 🔌 Read JSON directly from stdin for pipeline operations

 ## CLI Usage 💻